-A student may appeal disqualification on the basis of special circumstances, such as death of a relative, injury or illness, or other unusual event which prevented the student from achieving satisfactory progress.
+A student may appeal disqualification based on special circumstances, such as death of a relative, injury or illness, or other unusual event which prevented the student from achieving satisfactory progress.
 The appeal must be submitted according to the disqualification process outlined below.